normandy14/pythonGram/README.md

 ## License

-This project is licensed under the GPL-3.0 license [License](LICENSE) - see the LICENSE.md file for details
+This project is licensed under the GNU General Public License v3.0 [License](LICENSE) - see the LICENSE.md file for details

 ## Authors